johnsetzer3/Disease_Prediction/README.md

 ## Reason Why the Topic Was Selected:
 Disease impacts all people throughout the world.
-Developing a model where select symptoms can be input to make disease predictions can help diagnosing diseases faster.
+Developing a model where select symptoms can be input to make disease predictions can help make diagnosing diseases faster.

 ## Questions We Hope to Answer with the Data:
  * Can our machine learning model be used to predict the correct disease based on symptoms entered?